luobohaohao/data-2/index.md

 ## Business Understanding.
 From the data analysis I want to get to know below questions
 1. When is the best month for travelling to Seattle
-2. Where is the best place to live in Seattle
+2. Where is the best place to rent in Seattle
 3. What factors impact the price
+4. I want to set model to predict price

 ## Data Understanding
 ### Calendar